Trail of the Northern Lights

 This morning we experience one of the oldest ways to travel in Lapland – by reindeer sleigh.
 There are no petrol fumes or rumbling engines, just the swoosh of snow and the pounding of hooves as your wooden sleigh glides through the snowy landscape.
 This is nature in its purest form!
 We travel through the forests and meet with reindeer herders who live hand in hand with the wilderness.
 In the afternoon we visit a husky farm which is located near our resort.

-Today we have an early start as we drive south to Kemi on the Gulf of Bothnia.
-On arrival we board the Sampo, the former icebreaker of the Finnish government.
-We set sail for a unique experience as a fusion of steel, ice, sea and sunrise provides enthralling action.
+Today we have an early start as we drive south to Axelsviksvagen – just inside the Swedish border – on the Gulf of Bothnia.
+On arrival we board an icebreaker and set sail for a unique experience as a fusion of steel, ice and sea provides enthralling action.
 The thundering sound of more than 3,500 tons of steel crushing the thick ice of the vast open ice fields, combined with the ever-changing colours of the morning sky, is a unique experience that will live on in your memory long after you return home.

 This morning we head for the Russian border and after completing customs and immigration formalities we continue on to Murmansk.
 The city is located in the extreme northwest part of Russia, on the Kola Bay, an inlet of the Barents Sea on the northern shore of the Kola Peninsula.
 The name Murmansk is in fact a Russian term for Norwegians.